Managed Bare Metal Essentials Service Level Agreement

 Limitations

-The Customer must have at least two (2) identical Host Servers of the same technical specifications, and the High Availability (HA) option must be activated in its Virtualization Interface.
-Customers with only one (1) Host Server are not entitled to Service Credits or a replacement of a Host Server in the event that the OVHcloud Service is unavailable or defective.
-Payment of any Service Credits is contingent on the Customer’s creation of an incident ticket.
+As a condition of the application of this SLA, the Customer must have: (a) at least two (2) identical Host Servers of the same technical specifications, and (b) purchase the High Availability (HA) option in the Customer's Virtualization Interface.
+Customers with only one (1) Host Server are not entitled to service credits under this SLA ("Service Credits") or a replacement of a Host Server in the event that the Service is unavailable or defective.

 Service Availability Commitment

-Class of OVHcloud ServicesMonthly Availability Commitment
+Class of ServiceMonthly Availability Commitment

 Host Servers99.7%